iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - It helps identify relationships between items that frequently appear together in transactions.

 ![Machine Learning Map](Image/MLMap.jpg)

+### Reinforcement Learning
+- ML technique that enables an agent to learn in an interactive environment,
+- By trial and error using feedback from its actions and experiences.
+- RL uses rewards and punishments as signals for positive and negative behaviour.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>